colab-coop/bylaws/ARTICLE-2.markdown

 A Member shall have the right to resign from the Cooperative, effective immediately without any action on the part of the Cooperative.

-Initial capital contribution will be returned immediately if the Collective Account (see Article 7) is deemed sufficient to support the return.
-Otherwise, initial capital contribution will be returned in installments such that the Collective Account can support it.
+Initial capital contribution will be returned immediately or deferred to installments depending on the Guiding Council's determination concerning the Collective Account (see Article 7) and the Cooperative's strategic planning.
+The Guiding Council has 30 days to come to a decision whether to return the ICC immediately or to defer to installments.
+If deferred installments is chosen, the terms shall be decided at the same time.
+The terms shall last no longer than 1 year after the Member has resigned.

 ### Section 2.2  Death

 A Membership shall immediately terminate upon the death of a Member.

+Initial capital contribution will not be returned in case of death of Member.

 ### Section 2.3  Expulsion